felixrieseberg/electron-comrade/README.md

 ### Examples

-Running an installed app with a different version of Electron
+Running an installed app with a different version of Electron:

 Windows:
 ```powershell